The Road to Recovery

 1M+ Metric-tons of debris

 The tornado caused severe damage across multiple neighborhoods.
 Emergency teams cleared roads, restored essential services, and began initial debris removal to stabilize impacted areas.
+Early assessments documented damage to homes, businesses, and infrastructure and helped identify priority areas for recovery.

 Additional actions included: